 - Paint Brush

-- Pick up an old spice rack—I got mine at Goodwill for $1.
+- Find an old school style wood spice rack like the one pictured below—I got mine at Goodwill for $1.

 - Head to Home Depot and buy a 1x1-inch square wood dowel(s) (is a dowel a dowel if it's square?
-Not sure what to call these)—enough length to fit the width of each shelf.
-Tip: The guys (or gals) at Home Depot are always happy to cut wood to the length you need.
-So if you don't have a saw, give them the exact measurements you need and ask them to do it for you.
+Not sure what to call it)—enough length to fit the width of each shelf.
+Tip: Home Depot will gladly cut wood to the length for you.
+So if you don't have a saw, give them the exact measurements and have them do the cutting.

 - Give the spice rack a good sanding with fine sand paper.
 Give the dowels a gentle sanding.

-- Grab the bottle of liquid nails and apply just enough to cover bottoms of cut dowels.
-Adhere flush to the back of the spice rack shelves.
+- Grab the bottle of liquid nails and apply just enough to cover bottoms of cut dowels and adhere flush to the back of the spice rack shelves.
 Let dry.

 - Slap on some paint.